Psi Upsilon: Notable members

+Controversies and member misconduct

+Co-educational shift

-In 1971, Bowdoin College, formerly all male, decided to admit women to the college.
-The members of Kappa chapter of Psi Upsilon also voted to accept women that year becoming the first co-ed fraternity on Bowdoin's campus and in Psi Upsilon.
+In 1971, Bowdoin College, formerly all-male, decided to admit women to the college.
+The members of Kappa chapter of Psi Upsilon also voted to accept women that year, becoming the first co-ed fraternity on Bowdoin's campus, and in Psi Upsilon.
 In 1976, Patricia “Barney” Geller attended the national meeting as Kappa's president.
-And Psi U distinguished itself by not revoking Kappa's charter status.
-Instead the Kappa chapter admitted members of both sexes for as long as it existed and was only the first in Psi U to do so.
+Psi U distinguished itself by not revoking Kappa's charter status.
+Instead the Kappa chapter admitted members of both sexes for as long as it existed and was the first in Psi U to do so.

-On the night of Saturday, January 20, 1990, the brothers of Psi Upsilon kidnapped a rival fraternity member, subjecting him to various forms of physical and mental abuse.
-Penn kicked Psi U off campus less than five months later.